Learning to Defend by Learning to Attack: Abstract

 \section{Abstract}

-Adversarial training is a principled approach for training robust neural networks.
-From an optimization perspective, adversarial training is solving a bilevel optimization problem (a general form of minimax approaches): The leader problem targets on learning a robust classifier; The follower problem tries to generate adversarial samples.
-Unfortunately, such a bilevel problem is very challenging to solve due to its highly complicated structure.
+Adversarial training provides a principled approach for training robust neural networks.
+From an optimization perspective, adversarial training is essentially solving a bilevel optimization problem.
+The leader problem is trying to learn a robust classifier, while the follower problem is trying to generate adversarial samples.
+Unfortunately, such a bilevel problem is difficult to solve due to its highly complicated structure.
 This work proposes a new adversarial training method based on a generic learning-to-learn (L2L) framework.
-Specifically, instead of applying hand-designed algorithms for the follower problem, we learn an optimizer, which is parametrized by a convolutional neural network.
-Meanwhile, a robust classifier is learned to defense the adversarial attacks generated by the learned optimizer.
-Our experiments over CIFAR datasets demonstrate that L2L improves upon existing methods in both robust accuracy and computational efficiency.
-Moreover, the L2L framework can be extended to other popular bilevel problems in machine learning.
+Specifically, instead of applying existing hand-designed algorithms for the inner problem, we learn an optimizer, which is parametrized as a convolutional neural network.
+At the same time, a robust classifier is learned to defense the adversarial attack generated by the learned optimizer.
+Experiments over CIFAR-10 and CIFAR-100 datasets demonstrate that L2L outperforms existing adversarial training methods in both classification accuracy and computational efficiency.
+Moreover, our L2L framework can be extended to generative adversarial imitation learning and stabilize the training.